 Under the supervision of the veterinarian, out medical staff are responsible for teeth cleanings which contributes to not only your pet's dental health but their overall health as well.

 The medical staff is also responsible for administering vaccinations to your pet.
 Vaccinations are very important to the continued health of your pet.
-They prevent

 Nail Trims are one of the most common tasks that our medical team does.
 Nail trim should be done about every 8 weeks to keep back the "quick" which is the blood supply to the nail.
 This time period assist in keeping your pet's nails short.
 If the nails are only cut every four to five months, they will stay long and sometimes cause discomfort.
 Of course, the more your pet is outside or going for walks, the more the nails are worn down and do not have to be trimmed as often.